-The effects of mold growth on both the integrity of the tape and the recorded sound or image can be significant.
+The effects of mold growth on the tape’s integrity and the recorded sound can be significant.
 Mold growth often sticks the tape layers in a tightly packed reel together at one edge.
 If the affected tape is wound or played, this can rip the tape.

 Mold develops on tapes that have been stored in less-than-optimum conditions.
 It is important to remember that moldy tape is a hazard, not just for the individual tape.
 If not handled carefully, it can potentially spread to other parts of your collection, so it must be treated immediately.